 - I am registered with the Health Insurance Commission (HIC) to provide Medicare-rebated:

-1) Clinical Psychology Services to individuals with an assessed mental disorder, referred by a psychiatrist or general practitioner with a valid Mental Health Treatment Plan (MHTP) (rebate = $128.40 per session for up to 10 sessions per calendar year).
+1) Clinical Psychology Services to individuals with an assessed mental disorder, referred by a psychiatrist or general practitioner with a valid Mental Health Treatment Plan (MHTP) (rebate = $128.40 per session for up to 20 sessions per calendar year.
+GP reviews and re-referrals are required after 6 and 10 consultations to continue therapy).
 Clients must provide the correct referral documentation from the referrer and a current Medicare card at the first consultation.
 The following mental health problems are valid reasons for referral according to Medicare: alcohol use disorder, anxiety disorders, adjustment disorder, attention deficit disorder, bereavement disorder, bipolar disorder, depression, drug use disorders, eating disorders, mixed anxiety and depression, obsessive compulsive disorder, panic disorder, phobic disorder, posttraumatic stress disorder, sleep problems.
 Referrals for relationship therapy or stress/anger management under a MHTP are not valid and not accepted.